Home | Conditions of

 $5

 Wexler, Daniel.
-Tha Golfer's Library: A Reader's Guide to Three Centuries of Golf Literature.
+The Golfer's Library: A Reader's Guide to Three Centuries of Golf Literature.
 Ann Arbor, MI: Sports Media Group, 2004.
 First edition.
-Publisher's Brown boards, with blue spine lettered in gilt;
+Publisher's Brown boards, with blue spine lettered in gilt; colour pictorial (book covers and jackets) pale yellow dust jacket.
+Fine.

 * The first book edition of this story was preceded by publication in The Saturday Evening Post, March 29, 1930, and a film treatment titled The Part Time Wife.